bryanapperson/blog/content/blog/astable-multivibrator-from-discrete-transistors.md

 title = "Astable Multivibrator from Discrete Transistors" date = "2020-02-17 21:12"
 publishdate = "2016-01-24"
-katex = "true"
-tags = ['astable', 'multivibrator', 'electronics', 'nand', 'transistor']
+description = "The one time I decided to delve into electrical engineering and built an astable multivibrator in Fritzing." katex = "true" tags = ['astable', 'multivibrator', 'electronics', 'nand', 'transistor']
 +++